-This course provides an overview of how technology can support knowledge management (KM) applications in organizations.
-Main topics covered include frameworks for study of KM tools, assessing organizational and technological readiness, developing a KM infrastructure and architecture, selection and evaluation of KM tools for content management, business intelligence, mind mapping and idea generation, knowledge creation and capturing, and taxonomy building, knowledge repositories, collaboration systems.
+This course provides an overview of how technology support knowledge management (KM) can applications in organizations.
+Main topics covered include frameworks for study of KM tools, assessing technological organizational and readiness. developing a KM infrastructure and architecture, selection and evaluation of KM tools for content management, business intelligence, mind mapping and idea generation, knowledge creation and capturing, and taxonomy building, knowledge repositories, collaboration systems.